chdahlqvist/RSMmap/README.md

     If True, the auto-S/N framework is used, resulting in an optimizated final S/N map when using subsequently the opti_map.
 If False the auto-RSM framework is used, providing an optimized probability map when using subsequently the opti_map.

+##contrast_curve

+* an_dist: list or ndarray
+    List of angular separations for which a contrast has to be estimated.
+* ini_contrast: list or ndarray
+    Initial contrast for the range of angular separations included in an_dist.
+    The number of initial contrasts shoul be equivalent to the number of angular separations.
+* probmap: numpy 2d ndarray
+    Detection map provided by the RSM algorithm via opti_map or probmap_esti.
+* inv_ang: bool, optional
+    If True, the sign of the parallactic angles of all ADI sequence is flipped for the computation of the contrast.
+Default is False.
+* threshold: bool, optional
+    If an angular separation based threshold has been used when generating the detection map, the same set of thresholds should be considered as well during the contrast computation.
+Default is False.
+* psf_oa: bool, optional, optional
+    Saturated PSF of the host star used to compute the scaling factor allowing the conversion between contrasts and fluxes for the injection of fake companions during the computation of the contrast.
+If no Saturated PSF is provided, the ini_contrast should be provided in terms of flux instead of contrast.
+    Default is None.
+* estimator: str, optional
+    Approach used for the probability map estimation either a 'Forward' model (approach used in the original RSM map algorithm) which consider only the past observations to compute the current probability or 'Forward-Backward' model which relies on both past and future observations to compute the current probability
+* colmode:str, optional
+    Method used to generate the final probability map from the three-dimensionnal cube of probabilities generated by the RSM approach.
+It is possible to chose between the 'mean', the 'median' of the 'max' value of the probabilities along the time axis.
+Default is 'median'.
+* n_fc: int, optional
+    Number of azimuths considered for the computation of the True positive rate/completeness, (number of fake companions injected separately).
+The number of azimuths is defined such that the selected completeness is reachable (e.g. 95% of completeness requires at least 20 fake companion injections).
+Default 20.
+* completeness: float, optional
+    The completeness level to be achieved when computing the contrasts, i.e. the True positive rate reached at the threshold associated to the first false positive (the first false positive is defined as the brightest speckle present in the entire detection map).
+Default 95.

+##contrast_matrix

+* an_dist: list or ndarray
+    List of angular separations for which a contrast has to be estimated.
+* ini_contrast: list or ndarray
+    Initial contrast for the range of angular separations included in an_dist.
+    The number of initial contrasts shoul be equivalent to the number of angular separations.
+* probmap: numpy 2d ndarray
+    Detection map provided by the RSM algorithm via opti_map or probmap_esti.
+* inv_ang: bool, optional
+    If True, the sign of the parallactic angles of all ADI sequence is flipped for the computation of the contrast.
+Default is False.
+* threshold: bool, optional
+    If an angular separation based threshold has been used when generating the detection map, the same set of thresholds should be considered as well during the contrast computation.
+Default is False.
+* psf_oa: bool, optional, optional
+    Saturated PSF of the host star used to compute the scaling factor allowing the conversion between contrasts and fluxes for the injection of fake companions during the computation of the contrast.
+If no Saturated PSF is provided, the ini_contrast should be provided in terms of flux instead of contrast.
+    Default is None.
+* estimator: str, optional
+    Approach used for the probability map estimation either a 'Forward' model (approach used in the original RSM map algorithm) which consider only the past observations to compute the current probability or 'Forward-Backward' model which relies on both past and future observations to compute the current probability
+* colmode:str, optional
+    Method used to generate the final probability map from the three-dimensionnal cube of probabilities generated by the RSM approach.
+It is possible to chose between the 'mean', the 'median' of the 'max' value of the probabilities along the time axis.
+Default is 'median'.
+* n_fc: int, optional
+    Number of azimuths considered for the computation of the True positive rate/completeness, (number of fake companions injected separately).
+The range of achievable completenness depends on the number of considered azimuths (the minimum completeness is defined as 1/n_fc an the maximum is 1-1/n_fc).
+Default 20.

+#target_characterisation

+* expected_pos: list or ndarray
+    (Y,X) position of the detected planetary candidate.
+* psf_oa: bool, optional
+    Saturated PSF of the host star used to compute the scaling factor allowing the conversion between contrasts and fluxes.
+If no Saturated PSF is provided, the photometry will be provided in terms of flux not contrast.
+    Default is None.
+* ns: float , optional
+    Number of regime switches.
+Default is one regime switch per annulus but smaller values may be used to reduce the impact of noise or disk structures on the final RSM probablity map.
+The number of regime switches my be increase in the case of faint sources to ease their characterization.
+Default is 1.
+* loss_func: str, optional
+    Loss function used for the computation of the source astrometry and photometry.
+    If 'value', it relies on the minimization of the average probability within a 2 FWHM aperture centered on the expected position of the source.
+If 'prob', it considers the entire annulus for the computation of the background noise statistics and use a Gaussian distribution to determine the probability that the probabilities associated with the planetary candidates in the detection map belongs to the background noise distribution.
+Default is 'value'.
+* optimisation_model: str, optional
+    Approach used for the astrometry and photometry estimation (minimisation of the probabilities within a 2 FWHM aperture centered on the detected source).
+    The optimization is done either via a Bayesian approach ('Bayesian') or using Particle Swarm optimization('PSO').
+Default is PSO.
+* param_optimisation: dict, optional
+    dictionnary regrouping the parameters used by the Bayesian or the PSO optimization framework.
+For the Bayesian optimization we have 'opti_iter' the number of iterations, ,'ini_esti' number of sets of parameters for which the loss function is computed to initialize the Gaussian process, random_search the number of random searches for the selection of the next set of parameters to sample based on the maximisation of the expected immprovement.
+For the PSO optimization, 'w' is the inertia factor, 'c1' is the cognitive factor and 'c2' is the social factor, 'n_particles' is the number of particles in the swarm (number of point tested at each iteration), 'opti_iter' the number of iterations,'ini_esti' number of sets of parameters for which the loss function is computed to initialize the PSO. {'c1': 1, 'c2': 1, 'w':0.5,'n_particles':10 ,'opti_iter':15,'ini_esti':10,'random_search':100}
+* photo_bound: list, optional
+    Photometry range considered during the estimation.
+The range, expressed in terms of contrast (or flux if psf_oa is not provided), is given by the first two number, while the third number gives the number of tested values within this range.
+The fourth number gives the admissible error after the initial estimation of the photometry and is used by the PSO or Bayesian optimisation function to defined the range of possible values for the photometry (initial value +- admissible error).
+Default [1e-5,1e-4,10,2e-5].
+* ci_esti: str, optional
+    Parameters determining if a confidence interval should be computed for the photometry and astrometry.The erros associated with the photometry and astrometry can be estimated via the inversion of the hessian matrix ('hessian') or via the BFGS minimisation approach ('BFGS') which allows to further improve the precision of the estimates but requires more computation time.
+Default is None, implying no computation of confidence intervals.
+* first_guess: boolean, optional
+    Define if an initialisation of the algorrithm is done via a standard negfc (using the VIP function firstguess) before applying the PSO or Bayesian optimisation.
+This initialisation is useful when the target is very bright.
+It relies on PCA approach, SNR ratio maps and negative fake companion injection to estimate the photometry and astrometry.
+Default is False.